 The piercing in the lips or tongue will badly affect your teeth.
 The metallic pieces you put on will damage your gum tissues very badly.

-The receding gums can also cause receding gums due to some mouth injury.
+The receding gums bottom front teeth can also cause receding gums due to some mouth injury.
 The recession will have appeared at the site of damaged tissues or sometimes near to it.

-Receding gums can cause your teeth to become more sensitive to cold and heat.
+receding gums bottom front teeth can cause your teeth to become more sensitive to cold and heat.
 Many people who have receding gums don’t observe it in the early stages, and they only notice when they become badly affected by it.

-most of the time, when people have been experiencing the receding gums, they may notice:
+most of the time, when people have been experiencing the receding gums repair, they may notice:

 - About the changing appearance of their teeth, the tooth may look longer and possess more space between them.
 And ultimately, the teeth may lose.